Return files in repo "foo" on branch "master" that start # with the character "A". Note how the double quotation marks around the # parameter are necessary because otherwise your shell might interpret the "*". $ pachctl glob file "foo@master:A*" # Return files in repo "foo" on branch "master" under

 # Return files in repo "foo" on branch "master" that start # with the character "A".
 Note how the double quotation marks around the # parameter are necessary because otherwise your shell might interpret the "*". $ pachctl glob file "foo@master:A*" # Return files in repo "foo" on branch "master" under directory "data". $ pachctl glob file "foo@master:data/*" # If you only want to view all files on a given repo branch, use "list file -f <repo>@<branch>" instead.

---full-timestamps Return absolute timestamps (as opposed to the default, relative timestamps). -h, --help help for file -o, --output string Output format when --raw is set: "json" or "yaml" (default "json") --raw Disable pretty printing; serialize data structures to an encoding such as json or yaml
+--full-timestamps Return absolute timestamps (as opposed to the default, relative timestamps). -h, --help help for file -o, --output string Output format when --raw is set: "json" or "yaml" (default "json") --project string Project in which repo is located. (default "openCV") --raw Disable pretty printing; serialize data structures to an encoding such as json or yaml

 --no-color Turn off colors. -v, --verbose Output verbose logs